tuhinmallick/gradient_descent/README.md

     <img src="docs/images/logo.png" alt="Logo" width="80" height="80">
   </a>

-<h3 align="center">gradient_descent</h3>
+<h3 align="center">Gradient_descent</h3>

   <p align="center">
-    gradient_descent is a python package that helps in detecting insider trading activities in the stock market.
+    Gradient Descent is a streamlit project that will create and train a logistic regression model in Python using the MNIST dataset (no PyTorch).
+To properly train the logistic regression model on the Training Set, stochastic gradient descent must be used.
+On the Test Set, its accuracy should be between 90 and 93%..
     <br />
     <a href="https://github.com/tuhinmallick/gradient_descent"><strong>Explore the docs »</strong></a>
     <br />